YCorguo/lanqiao/AI.md

 ###### Future Directions

 The field of intent recognition with LLMs is rapidly evolving, with ongoing research focusing on improving model interpretability, reducing computational requirements, and enhancing privacy preservation.
 Future advancements may include more sophisticated multimodal models that can interpret intent not just from text but also from voice intonation, images, or even video inputs.

-#### Scaling Model Sizes
-- **2019 to present**: With increased computational power and larger datasets, the size of language models continued to expand.
-Models like GPT-2 and GPT-3, with billions to hundreds of billions of parameters, further improved the quality and diversity of generated text.